aliterc/aliterc.github.io/index.md

 2015 | [海洋鱼类图](https://www.behance.net/gallery/28213223/illustration-for-a-cooking-book) | Fishes.
 Photoshop.
 My boss was a CocaCola salesman.
 He wanted to teach me to be a salesman. #CocaCola
 2015 | 美女汽水图 | NYU application video. #CocaCola
 2016 | [西洋面包图](https://www.behance.net/gallery/36880921/RT-new-products-post-with-a-movie) | A cinnamon roll. #CocaCola
-2016 | 面包牛奶图 | Some of Jesus' followers hold different #CocaCola prodcuts.
+2016 | [面包牛奶图](https://www.behance.net/gallery/37730285/breaking-news) | Some of Jesus' followers hold different #CocaCola prodcuts.
-2016 | 红黑下雨图 | A Peking Uni student killed his mother. #CocaCola 2016 | 少男组合图 | A pop band of teenage boys did an ad for CocaCola with lots of bubbles on an orange background.
+2016 | [红黑下雨图](https://www.behance.net/gallery/37407137/_) | A Peking Uni student killed his mother. #CocaCola
+2016 | [少男组合图](https://www.behance.net/gallery/37505569/Fanta-2) | A pop band of teenage boys did an ad for CocaCola with lots of bubbles on an orange background.
 I made my own version. #CocaCola
-2016 | 可口可乐中国 | A temp in sales. #CocaCola
+2016 | [美女橙汁图](https://www.behance.net/gallery/36466571/RT-pizza-pg-post)| A girl holds a bottle of orange juice. #CocaCola 2016 | 可口可乐中国 | A temp in sales. #CocaCola
-2016 | 厦门下雨图 | Remake of the last picture. #CocaCola 2016 | The wild | A cartoon in black and white Chinese ink.
+2016 | 厦门下雨图 | Remake of the last picture. #CocaCola 2016 | [The wild](https://www.behance.net/gallery/42215663/Coca-cola) | A cartoon in black and white Chinese ink.
 Oringinal story.
 Written and directed by Ze Covel Li. #CocaCola #triple
-2016 | 可乐五组图 | Color pencil of my ideas of advertising 1.25L Coke. #CocaCola 2016 | 福建的林图 | Lots of advertisements in one video about Rio Olympics. #CocaCola #Skittle 2017 | Wong Yong and Zhu Chen | Monthly cartoon in digital color.
-Oringinal story. #CocaCola #triple 2017 | [家常菜组图](https://www.youtube.com/user/CovelNeptune/videos) | Illustrations.
+2016 | [可乐五组图](https://www.behance.net/gallery/43012309/Coca-Cola) | Color pencil of my ideas of advertising 1.25L Coke. #CocaCola
+2016 | 福建的林图 | Lots of advertisements in one video about Rio Olympics. #CocaCola #Skittle 2017 | [农民四季图](https://www.behance.net/gallery/48171765/Binding-3) | Circle of food growing in a year. #CocaCola #triple 2017 | [Wong Yong and Zhu Chen](https://www.behance.net/allenenterbreak) | Monthly cartoon in digital color.
+Oringinal story. #CocaCola #triple
+2017 | [家常菜组图](https://www.youtube.com/user/CovelNeptune/videos) | Illustrations.
 I can't use a mouse to draw in Illustrator.
 I appraoched soome CocaCola staff and told them about my idea of selling the drinks, CocaCola + Chinese food. #CocaCola
 2018 | Wong Yong and Zhu Chen | Weekly magazine containing a novel, some news and a recipe.
 It has been printed out sometimes with HD image ads. #CocaCola #triple
 2018 | 我是杨澜图 | I took a picture of myself with a bottle of water as an ad.
 It later became a drawing of Lu Han with the bottle of water on my notebook. #CocaCola